EPA begins formal review of vinyl chloride, toxic chemical that burned in Ohio train derailment

 Inhalation of vinyl chloride has been linked to liver cancer and other health problems, according to the National Cancer Institute, and its use has long been banned in cosmetics, hair spray and other personal products.
 PVC plastic is not a known or suspected carcinogen, the agency said.

-The Vinyl Institute, a trade group that represents manufacturers, has called the effort to ban vinyl chloride misguided.
+The Vinyl Institute, a trade group that represents manufacturers, said it was prepared to work with EPA on the risk analysis.

-Vinyl chloride is “safely and responsibly manufactured in the United States,” Ned Monroe, president and CEO of the Vinyl Institute, said in a statement this summer.
-Beyond Plastics and other groups have “chosen to use the tragic events of East Palestine to advance deceptive and disproven claims about our industry that only serve to mislead the public,″ Monroe said.
+The institute “has indicated our strong interest to be engaged in the process early, and to serve as a collaborative resource for the agency,” said Ned Monroe, the Vinyl Institute’s president and CEO.

+“This is an opportunity to correct any misunderstanding about the regulation of vinyl chloride manufacturing and the safety of PVC products,” Monroe said.
+“We believe this risk evaluation will further assure that the production of vinyl chloride and use of PVC products are safe.
+Manufacturers of vinyl chloride adhere to some of the most stringent safety and environmental regulations in the chemical industry.”

 Vinyl chloride monomer is an intermediary chemical found in PVC products that are used every day, Monroe said, including PVC pipes used for drinking water, vinyl windows and siding, and medical products such as IV blood bags.